Heatmaps, scroll reach and eye-tracking analysis tools help marketing professionals see how visitors interact with landing pages and product pages.

 The logic of this lack of interest above the fold is that we are no longer living in the Newspaper era and people are not afraid to scroll down to places that capture their attention.
 Another interesting point to make is that images aren’t always such an attention-grabber, nor are big chunks of bolded text.
 In fact, the bolded paragraph and product image got the least attention from the entire product page.
 Visitors spent only 1 second in the above-the-fold area.
 Even the comments got more attention than this prime area.

 Although the preconception was that the Ideal Client will love to learn, the rather theoretical section of WHY this laptop failure happens got very little attention.
 At least it was less than expected.

-Unsurprisingly, the Supported Models section got significant attention (people spent 25 seconds on average on this section).
-What is surprising though is that there is a very distinct attention dedicated to the first seven bullets.
-After the seventh bullet there is a significant drop in attention even though there are laptop models listed that are mentioned in the Title of the page.
+Unsurprisingly, the Supported Models section got significant attention (people spent 25 seconds on average in this section).
+What is surprising though is that there is very distinct attention dedicated to the first seven bullets.
+After the seventh bullet, there is a significant drop in attention even though there are laptop models listed that are mentioned in the Title of the page.

 Another very important analysis is attention mapping.
 As standard eye-tracking is out of the question (it is extremely expensive), we used mouse-hover heat mapping.
 The assumption is that people use the mouse cursor while reading through web pages.
 The limitation here is that many visitors will only scroll through the page without ever moving the mouse cursor, which is visible on the image below as several vertical hotspots of attention.